SemanticMediaWiki/SemanticInterlanguageLinks/README.md

 - To set the page content language of an article
 - Integration with `Special:Search` to search `By Language`

-The short [video](https://vimeo.com/115871518) demonstrates "How SIL works" is expected to work.
+This [video](https://vimeo.com/115871518) demonstrates the functionality of the Semantic Interlanguage Links extension.

 ## Requirements